Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 ***Accelerated Ritual.*** You can cast a Wizard spell as a ritual using its normal casting time, rather than adding 10 minutes.

-***Improved Potency.*** Choose a level 1 or 2 spell in your spellbook (it need not be prepared) with a casting time of an Action.
+***Improved Potency.*** Choose a level 1 or 2 spell in your spellbook (it needn't to be prepared) with a casting time of an Action.
 When you cast this spell, it is treated as if cast using a spell slot one level higher.

 ***Replace Damage.*** When you cast a Wizard spell using a spell slot, you can replace its damage type with a type from another spell in your spellbook.
 The chosen spell must be of the same level as the slot you expend.